-Migrant Head Start is a child development program serving farm worker children and their families in the Coachella and Imperial valleys (Riverside and Imperial counties) through family day care homes (FCCH) and center based services.
-The program is funded through a Department of Health and Human Services’ Head Start Office federal grant and supplemented with Imperial County Children and Families First Commission funding.
-Migrant Head Start promotes school readiness by enhancing the social and cognitive development of children of low income families through the provision of health, educational, transportation, nutritional, social and other services based on family needs assessments.
-Recruitment and enrollment of children with disabilities is a major priority.
+Migrant Head Start is a child development program serving farm worker children and their families in the Coachella and Imperial valleys (Riverside and Imperial counties) through family child care homes (FCCH) and center based services.
+The program is funded through a Department of Health and Human Services’ Head Start Office federal grant.

 Who We Serve

 - Children of migrant & seasonal workers

 - Families traveling from one location to another in search of work in agriculture

 - Brawley, Calexico, El Centro, Mecca, and Thermal areas (FCCH services provided at all locations)